- As low as $190/Night

 - Condo

-Located in the serene beauty of nature The Hut offers a peaceful getaway just stones throw away from all the excitement.
-By lush greenery, towering trees you’ll wake up to the relaxing sounds of birds chirping and the gentle rustle of leaves and just steps away from the pool.
+Located in the serene beauty of nature The Hut offers a calming getaway just stones throw away from all the excitement.
+By lush greenery, towering trees you’ll wake up to the calming sounds of birds chirping and the gentle rustle of leaves and just steps away from the pool.

 The Accommodation itself exudes rustic appeal with comfortable interior, enormous windows throughout, vaulted ceilings and exposed beams.
 Despite its relaxing setting The Hut is conveniently close to all the attractions the Myrtle Beach area has to offer.
 Whether you’er craving a day of sun soaked relaxation on the sandy shores, seeking thrills at the amusement parks, golfing, indulge in delicious food at the waterfront eateries or appreciate surfside new pier just five miles away..
 After a day of adventures you can return to your little getaway where you can relax on the deck and watch the sun dip below the horizon.
 Everything is new!
 From the furnishings to the linens, towels and robes..